darius/traitor/laplace-essay-on-probabilities.md

-Recall that of yore, not so long ago, a rain or a drought, a comet dragging a long-extended tail, the aurora borealis, and in general all extraordinary phenomena, were seen as so many signs of heavenly ire.
+Recall that of yore, not so long ago, a rain or a drought, a comet dragging a long-extended tail, the aurora borealis, and in general all extraordinary phenomena, were regarded as so many signs of heavenly ire.
 We invoked the heavens to turn away their evil influence.
 We prayed not at all to suspend the course of the planets and the Sun: observation had quickly made felt the vanity of these prayers.
 But as